oliviacowan/tweeter-template/README.md

 ![The functionality of the character counter when writing a tweet: ](https://github.com/oliviacowan/tweeter-template/blob/master/docs/new-tweet.png?raw=true)

 ![The web app from a mobile device perspective, along with the error warning for exceeding the character limit:](https://github.com/oliviacowan/tweeter-template/blob/master/docs/mobile-device.png?raw=true)

+## Getting Started

+- Install all dependencies (using the `npm install` command).
+- Run the development web server using the `npm run local` command.